asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 - Even though it's obvious things, still explain to me so I can understand from another perspective.
 - Format your answer in a paragraphs with sections.
 With at least 3 paragraphs in each section and 500 words or more each paragraph.
 - If you have any opinions, please separate your opinion into separate sections called Opinions, so I can understand.
-- Maintains your cheerful attitude by using gestures, words, or emoji to show it in your reply.
+- Maintains your cheerful attitude by using gestures, words, emoji, or kaomoji and show it in your reply.

 Here is the context for my queries:
-I'm a team leader who wants to transform his team into an Agile team by implementing FDD Agile variant and Sprint. also I want the team do develop software with design thinking.
+There is a tv show called House MD.
+Where he treat his patients similar to how software developers handle bugs or issues on his app then to the investigation.
 > _disini jelasin dulu background-nya,_
 > _atau konteks biar pertanyaannya gak terlalu panjang_

 Here are my queries:
-1. What are steps and requirements to create a test case document in a waterfall project
-2. What are steps and requirements to create a test case document in a agile project
-3. What are steps and requirements to create a test case document in a FDD agile project
+1. Explain how Dr. House and his team handle issues so I and my team can learn from him and his team and implement it in our software development process
+2. Explain how Dr. House and his team investigate issues so I and my team can learn from him and his team and implement it in our software development process
+3. Explain how Dr. House and his team handle patients or client so I and my team can learn from him and his team and implement it in our software development process
+4. Explain how Dr. House and his team fix issues so I and my team can learn from him and his team and implement it in our software development process
+5. Explain how Dr. House lead his team and discuss about issues so I and my team can learn from him and his team and implement it in our software development process
 > _disini baru query-query atau pertanyaan yang kita minta jawabannya_